The Philosophy and Aesthetic of the Vienna Secession Movement

 Together with the architect Joseph Maria Olbrich, there were also his peers Josef Hoffmann and Otto Wagner; all of them were entirely focused on the introduction and use of purified and much simpler geometric forms.
 They were drawn by the neoclassical architecture which is then extended with the use of floral ornaments.
 One of the main characteristics of the Secessionists style was the facades covered with linear ornamentation in a form commonly called whiplash.

 The Legacy Of Vienna Secession and its Art

-The Vienna Secession was undoubtedly established to promote innovation in contemporary arts regardless of any particular style, yet the movement changed over the years since its members searched for new horizons are accepts current art tendencies.
-Finally, the internal divisions and commercialization of the movement rashly disrupted the activity of the movement.
+The Vienna Secession was undoubtedly established to promote innovation in contemporary arts regardless of any particular style, yet it changed over the years since its members searched for new horizons are accepts current art tendencies.
+Finally, the internal divisions and commercialization of the movement rashly disrupted its activity.

 Nevertheless, this phenomenon was a precedent in broader social context since it largely contributed to the rise of new intellectual and cultural climate in Vienna at the end of 19th and the begging of the 20th century.
 The domains of the Secessionist are still apparent in the city public space from the mentioned exhibition space (which is still being actively used for display of contemporary art), to Otto Wagner’s The Karlsplatz Stadtbahn Station and permanent Klimt and Schiele installments at the Leopold Museum.